 How Ageing Effects The Body:

 As our muscles and joints age they lose elasticity, the connective tissue in joints also has a tendency to bond and restrict flexibility.
 Fibrious adhesions can develop that are scar tissue from old injuries /trauma which can build up and restrict natural movement if not tackled.
+This is why as we age we start to find thing that we used to do with ease such as getting in and out of the car or bath or tying our shoe laces get more difficult.
+Maintaining our flexibilty is a key component of health at any age.

-Ageing also can mean a weakening of the bones, in women the loss of oestrogen after 50 can mean they are 50% more likely to develop osteoporosis.
+Ageing also can mean a weakening of the bones, in women the loss of oestrogen after fifty can mean they are 50% more likely to develop osteoporosis.
 Post-menopausal women can lose 20% of their bone mass in 5 to 7 years.
 Sedentary lifestyles in both men and women increase the risk of fractures by around 30%.
 Arthritis both osteo and rhumatoid can also be a problem in older age.
 Hip and knee replacements can then result.

-Loss of muscle and a lack of exercise can often affect balance in older age groups.
+Loss of muscle and a lack of exercise can often affect balance in senior age groups.
 In cases where a bone such as a hip is broken it can be very painful and can lead to a prolonged spell in hospital with much reduced mobility as a result.
 In a small number of cases the chance of premature death increases.

 As we get older the incidence of conditions such as high and low blood pressure, and atherosclerosis increases along with other conditions such as COPD which are caused mainly by smoking and a sedentary lifestyle, to put the heart under strain.